Wondering what the top Irish girl names are? We’ve compiled a stellar list! Did your name make it?

 This extremely popular Irish name has a curiously unknown meaning.
 Some suggest it derives from the old Gaelic word ‘der’, which means ‘daughter’, although its exact meaning remains unclear.

 This Irish name is actually an English variant of the French name Aveline.
 In Irish Gaelic spelling, it is Eibhlín, a name which actually derives from the older Gaelic names Aibhilín or Eilín.

-Eimear is a common Irish girls name which derives from Old Irish and means ‘ready, fast, or swift’.
+Eimear is a common Irish girl name that derives from Old Irish and means ‘ready’, ‘fast’, or ‘swift’.

 8. Fionnoula – phonetically: finn-ooh-la

-This interesting Irish girls name can also be spelt as Finola.
-The meaning of this name is ‘white or fair’ and the direct translation of this name into English means ‘white shoulders’.
+This interesting Irish girl name can also be spelt as Finola.
+The meaning of this name is ‘white’ or ‘fair’, and the direct translation of this name into English means ‘white shoulders’.